 333 4.
 Environmental Consequences 4.18 Impacts on Visual Resources simulations do not show any glare but the phenomena may occur as reflected sunlight strikes heliostats that are stowed or being cleaned.
 This glare would be brighter and more specular than the glare from the SRSG.
-If this were to occur from this topographically superior position it would attract attention.
+If glare were to occur from this topographically superior position it would attract attention.
 The PSEGS as seen from KOP-7A would create moderate visual contrasts of form and line, and weak visual contrasts of color and texture.
-Therefore, the Project as viewed from this perspective would be in conformance with Class III Interim VRM objectives.
-The Project's incorporation of the above described APMs (i.e., TRANS-6, VIS-1, VIS-2, VIS-4, VIS-5, and VIS-6), would reduce impacts associated with the length and intensity of glint and glare, and the degree of color contrast in the landscape.
-However, they would not totally eliminate the contrast of the PSEGS in the landscape due to the vertical presence of the towers and illumination of the receivers.
-KOP-8A: Dragon Wash KOP-8A is located within JTNP, approximately a mile from the JTNP WA.
-KOP-8A is 15.9 miles from the PSEGS site.
-The elevation of KOP-8A is 1,390 feet AMSL, or 803 feet topographically superior to the PSEGS site.
+Therefore, the Project as viewed from KOP-7A would be in conformance with Class III Interim VRM objectives.
+The Project's incorporation of the above-described APMs (i.e., TRANS-6, VIS-1, VIS-2, VIS-4, VIS-5, and VIS-6), would reduce impacts associated with the length and intensity of glint and glare, and the degree of color contrast in the landscape.
+However, the APMs would not totally eliminate the contrast of the PSEGS in the landscape due to the vertical presence of the towers and illumination of the receivers. **KOP-8A: Dragon Wash** KOP-8A is located within JTNP, approximately a mile from the JTNP WA.
+KOP-8A is 15.9 miles from the PSEGS site.The elevation of KOP-8A is 1,390 feet AMSL, or 803 feet topographically superior to the Palen Solar Electric Generating System (PSEGS) site.
 The nearest power tower is 16.2 miles from KOP-8A.
-Visitors in this area are primarily dispersed recreationists and those with interests in archaeology.
-KOP-8A is a very similar view to KOP-7A located in JTNP; KOP-8A is four miles southwest of KOP-8A.
-The contrast rating exercise produced similar results and conclusions; moderate contrast in form and line and weak contrast in color and texture.
-Therefore, the Project would be in conformance with Class III Interim VRM objectives from this location.
-The Project's incorporation of the above described APMs (i.e., TRANS-6, VIS-1, VIS-2, VIS-4, VIS-5, and VIS-6), would reduce impacts associated with the length and intensity of glint and glare, and the degree of color contrast in the landscape.
-However, they would not totally eliminate the contrast of the PSEGS in the landscape due to the vertical presence of the towers and illumination of the receivers.
-KOP-9A: Alligator Rock ACEC KOP-9A is located within public land administered by the BLM and managed to protect significant prehistoric resources in the area.
-There are pictographs and lithic procurement areas.
-The ACEC is 7,726 acres in size; the most notable landscape feature is the local landmark known as Alligator Rock.
-The topographic screening at KOP-9A obscures a considerable portion of the PSEGS site.
-Additively, the creosote scrub and small ironwood trees provide additional vegetative screening.
-The contrast rating exercise conducted for KOP-9A provided these results: weak visual contrasts of form, line, color, and texture.
-Therefore, the Project would be in conformance with Class III Interim VRM objectives from this location.
-The Project's incorporation of the above described APMs (i.e., TRANS-6, VIS-1, VIS-2, VIS-4, VIS-5, and VIS-6), would reduce impacts associated with the length and intensity of glint and glare, and the degree of color contrast in the landscape.
-However, they would not totally eliminate the contrast of the PSEGS in the landscape due to the vertical presence of the towers and illumination of the receivers.
-Palen Solar Electric Generating System Draft SEIS 4.18-14 July 2013
+Visitors in the area around KOP-8A are primarily dispersed recreationists and those with interests in archaeology.
+KOP-8A is a very similar view to KOP-7A located in Joshua Tree National Park (JTNP); KOP-8A is four miles southwest of KOP-7A.
+The contrast rating exercise for KOP-8A produced similar results and conclusions; moderate contrast in form and line and weak contrast in color and texture.
+Therefore, the Project with the PSEGS would be in conformance with Class III Interim Visual Resource Management (VRM) objectives from the KOP-8A location.
+The Project's incorporation of the above-described Applicant Proposed Measures (APMs) (i.e., TRANS-6, VIS-1, VIS-2, VIS-4, VIS-5, and VIS-6), would reduce impacts associated with the length and intensity of glint and glare, and the degree of color contrast in the landscape.
+However, the measures would not totally eliminate the contrast of the PSEGS in the landscape due to the vertical presence of the towers and illumination of the receivers.